|Based in||United States|

 Each of those plans has variable pricing based on the amount of storage you need.
 Each also features a discount on your first year of service.
 The following image shows pricing that was in effect at the time of this IDrive review.

+In addition to the plans, the company offers additional price add-ons such as Managed endpoint protection and IDrive BMR Appliance, as well as the aforementioned IDrive Photos.
 Note that IDrive does not offer monthly plans.
 For more details on IDrive pricing plans, go here.

 IDrive review conclusion